 - Strabismus Amblyopia: This condition is characterized by misalignment of the eyes.
 In strabismus, one eye tends to have normal vision, while the eye with abnormal vision.
 The abnormal eye deviates away gradually, as the dominant eye takes control of the vision.

 - Refractive Amblyopia: This condition affects individual with unequal refractory error in the two eyes.
+The difference in refractory error between the two eyes results in domination of the good eye, resulting in deviation of the weaker eye.

 - Occlusion Amblyopia: This condition is associated with occlusion due to the ocular media becoming opaque.
 The condition may be due to a cataract, corneal scarring, drooping eyelids or a hemengioma which obstructs vision